Michelle Legge

 TAX FREE

 The BMF has clarified that for private investors, you do not need to pay Income Tax upon receipt of crypto as a result of a hard fork.
-However, if you sell this crypto within one year of receipt, you'll need to file a tax return and report any gain over €600.
+However, if you sell this crypto within one year of receipt, you'll need to file a tax return and report any gain over €1000.

 Receiving and redeeming utility tokens

 The BMF's updated guidance makes it clear that the type of token is important when considering the tax implications.
-In the instance of utility tokens, receiving and redeeming utility tokens would not be subject to Income Tax.
-For example, if you received Brave's BAT tokens and used them to tip a content creator, this may not be subject to Income Tax.
-However, as many utility tokens hold real-world value - this would not always be the case.
+In the instance of utility tokens, receiving and redeeming utility tokens would not be subject to income tax.
+For example, if you received Brave's BAT tokens and used them to tip a content creator, this may not be subject to income tax.
+However, as many utility tokens hold real-world value, this would not always be the case.

 German cost basis method

-The BMF guidance states that FIFO is the preferred method for calculating your crypto taxes if units cannot be specifically identified.
+If units cannot be specifically identified, FIFO is the preferred method.
 This means you sell the coins you bought first and use this to calculate your subsequent proceeds and profits.

-German crypto tax deadline
+German tax deadline

 How do you report crypto tax in Germany?